zeozeozeo/clickpack-db/README.md

 ## Usage

 1. Place your clickpacks in the `db` directory.
 2. Run the following command to convert the clickpacks to .ogg files.
 The converted files will be placed in the `ogg` directory.
+Note: you need to have FFmpeg installed.
     ```bash
     python3 audio2ogg.py
     ```